 What is an IVC Filter?

-An IVC Filter (inferior vena cava filter) is a small wire-frame device that is implanted in the inferior vena cava, a large vein that carries deoxygenated blood into the heart.
+An inferior vena cava filter (IVC filter) is a small wire-framed device implanted in the inferior vena cava; a large vein that carries deoxygenated blood into the heart.

 - Bard Recovery

 - Cook Celect IVC Filter

 First generation IVC Filters were initially approved by the FDA in the late 1980’s, with “Next Gen” devices beginning their approval process in the mid 1990’s.
 These devices have since caused thousands of injuries in patients, prompting the FDA to issue a series of warnings outlining serious concerns about IVC Filter Device safety.

 Thousands of people have experienced some form of injury due to IVC filter malfunction or complication.